 Pears are in season; so are apples.
 Pies and crumbles and tarts made with these autumn fruits are popular, perhaps with cranberries sprinkled in.
 You might also find regional choices, such as butter tarts in Ontario, nanaimo bars in British Columbia, and all things maple in Quebec.
 The star of the Thanksgiving dessert table in Canada, though, is often pumpkin pie.

 Pumpkin pie in the United States has quite a few variations.
-So too does the dish when in crosses the border.
+So too does the dish when it crosses the border.
 You will find that in general, pumpkin pie in Canada tends toward the spice side of things, with ginger, nutmeg, cloves, and cinnamon prominent.

 Though you’re unlikely to be planning a big shopping excursion, at Thanksgiving in Canada you could watch football.
 The Canadian Football League by tradition stages a double header on the day.
 There are not many big parades such as are seen in the US, but some communities have their own celebrations.
 The holiday may be a good time for a quiet walk in nature, too.

 While it’s not a Thanksgiving thing of itself, all across Cape Breton around Thanksgiving weekend and for some days on either side, the Celtic Colours International Festival invites the world home to share the beauties of art, craft, stories, meals, music, and community, and the seasonal changes in the landscape.
+Update: in 2020, Celtic Colours events will all be on line.
+Details are available at the festival website.
+You will find links to that in the story linked above.

 Consider subscribing to our stories through e mail, and connecting with us through your favorite social networks.
 You will find links to do that in the sidebar — and while you’re at that social network exploring, we invite you to keep up with our adventures by liking the Perceptive Travel Facebook page.